fac-12/findmyevent/README.md

 ```
 - How to use [environment variables](https://github.com/dwyl/learn-environment-variables) to keep our secret keys away from prying eyes! 👀

 ### Things we learnt
 - How to generate a [Google Map with mulitple markers and info windows](https://wrightshq.com/playground/placing-multiple-markers-on-a-google-map-using-api-3/)

+### Things that we definitely should have found time for (but sadly didn't)
+- Server side validation
+- More complete testing
+- Deploying to Heroku

+### Stretch Goals
+- Came very close to adding numbered labels to each marker, with the corresponding event title displayed in a numbered list on the right hand side
+- This would be the final piece in the puzzle to improve out website! :)